History of the United States (1865–1917): Labor organization

 The first major effort to organize workers' groups on a nationwide basis appeared with The Noble Order of the Knights of Labor in 1869.
 Originally a secret, ritualistic society organized by Philadelphia garment workers, it was open to all workers, including African Americans, women, and farmers.
 The Knights grew slowly until they succeeded in facing down the great railroad baron, Jay Gould, in an 1885 strike.
 Within a year, they added 500,000 workers to their rolls, far more than the thin leadership structure of the Knights could handle.

 The Knights of Labor soon fell into decline, and their place in the labor movement was gradually taken by the American Federation of Labor (AFL).
 Rather than open its membership to all, the AFL, under former cigar-makers union official Samuel Gompers, focused on skilled workers.
 His objectives were "pure and simple": increasing wages, reducing hours, and improving working conditions.
 As such, Gompers helped turn the labor movement away from the socialist views earlier labor leaders had espoused.
 The AFL would gradually become a respected organization in the U.S., although it would have nothing to do with unskilled laborers.

-In times of economic depression, layoffs and wage cuts angered the workers, leading to violent labor conflicts in 1877 and 1894.
+In times of economic depression, layoffs and wage cuts angered workers, leading to violent labor conflicts in 1877 and 1894.
 In the Great Railroad Strike in 1877, railroad workers across the nation went on strike in response to a 10-percent pay cut.
 Attempts to break the strike led to bloody uprisings in several cities.
 The Haymarket Riot took place in 1886, when an anarchist allegedly threw a bomb that killed several police dispersing a strike rally at the McCormick Harvesting Machine Company in Chicago.
 Anarchists were arrested and convicted, weakening the movement.

+In commemoration of the Haymarket Riots, May 1 would be acknowledged by socialist and communist movements worldwide as International Workers' Day, Labor Day, or May Day, and became an official holiday in many countries.
+In 1893, President Cleveland signed into law a bill making Labor Day an official US holiday, but on the first weekend of September to avoid the socialistic connotations of May Day.

 At its peak, the Knights claimed 700,000 members.
 By 1890, membership had plummeted to fewer than 100,000, then faded away.
 The killing of policemen greatly embarrassed the Knights of Labor, which was not involved with the bomb but which took much of the blame.